What You Need to Know About Help Desk System

 History of Helpdesk Management System

-Before helpdesk applications were developed, companies have been providing customer support in the form of face-to-face interactions when they visit the physical store with their items.
+Before helpdesk applications were developed, companies have been providing customer support software in the form of face-to-face interactions when they visit the physical store with their items.

 Even before dedicated computers were designated to assist customers, some businesses had used technical tools, such as dub terminals connected to the mainframe computer, telephones, typewriters, and more.
 Businesses assigned specific staff to address the customers' concerns.